Bill Doyle, Tireless Advocate for 9/11 Families, Remembered

 On May 30, 2002, the Last Column was removed from the World Trade Center site on the flatbed truck in a public, televised ceremony.
 Thousands of people attended including family and friends of victims, members of the armed forces, dignitaries, and rescue, recovery, and relief workers.
 An honor guard escorted the column from the site.
 Police and Fire Department buglers played "Taps," while bagpipers and drummers performed "America, the Beautiful."

-The Last Column returned to the World Trade Center site and was installed in the Museum in August 2009 .
+The Last Column returned to the World Trade Center site and was installed in the Museum in August 2009.
 Now standing in Foundation Hall, the column still bears the markings and memorial tributes.
-A special ceremony to honor the sacrifices and selfless contributions of all rescue and recovery workers and their families will be held at the Last Column on Tuesday, May 30, the 15th anniversary of the end of the rescue and recovery operation.

 By Emily Edwards, Collections and Exhibitions Coordinator and Katherine Fleming, Exhibition Coordinator